Texas Tech University

 8. Contracts

-The Procurement Services Office will prepare the contract for the consultant services after a determination has been made on what form of contract is appropriate for the consultant services involved.
+Procurement Services will prepare the contract for the consultant services after a determination has been made on what form of contract is appropriate for the consultant services involved.
 This will be based upon the information provided in the attachment plus information from the successful proposal, if applicable.
-The Procurement Services office will have the contract reviewed, approved, and signed by all necessary parties.
+Procurement Services will review, negotiate, obtain approvals, and obtain signatures by all parties.

 9. Conflicts of Interest